 What should I know about storage and disposal of this medication?

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Store it at room temperature and away from excess heat and moisture (not in the bathroom).
 Do not refrigerate clindamycin liquid because it may thicken and become hard to pour.
-Dispose of any unused clindamycin solution after 2 weeks.
+Dispose of any unused clindamycin liquid after 2 weeks.

 In case of emergency/overdose